 Mr. Kabot, our Chairman and Chief Executive Officer, has over 19 years of principal investing experience and has served as Chief Investment Officer of Stable Road Capital since July 2017.
 Mr. Kabot previously served as the Director of Research at Eschaton Opportunities Fund Management LP, a management company for two global value hedge funds, and as a partner and Deputy Portfolio Manager of Riverloft Capital Management L.P., or Riverloft Capital, a management company for an event-driven hedge fund.
-Mr. Kabot serves as a director of the Treehouse Real Estate Investment Trust, a private real estate investment trust.
-Mr. Kabot also serves as a director of Old Pal, LLC, a private cannabis brand company, and Grenco Science LLC, a private developer of vape pens and portable vaporizers.
-He is also a Strategic Advisor to The Cannabis ETF (NYSE: THCX), a newly-launched cannabis-oriented exchange-traded fund managed by Innovation Shares LLC.
+Mr. Kabot serves as a director of Old Pal, LLC, a private cannabis brand company, and Grenco Science LLC, a private developer of vape pens and portable vaporizers.
+He is also a Strategic Advisor to The Cannabis ETF (NYSE: THCX), a newlylaunched cannabis-oriented exchange-traded fund managed by Innovation Shares LLC.